-- I Power on the ALIF102T.

-- 2 Use a narrow implement (e.g. a straightened-out paper clip) to press-and-hold the recessed reset button for roughly ten seconds until the indicators flash green/red.

-- 3 Release the reset switch.
+- I Power on the ALIF4000 unit. - 2 Use a long narrow implement (e.g. a straightened-out paper clip) to press-and-hold the recessed reset button on the front panel (for less than ten seconds) until the status indicator starts alternating red/green.
+Note: A solid blue indication will occur after the ten second period. - 3 Release the reset switch.
+The indicator will change to red for a short while (less than ten seconds) and then alternating red/green